* Designer who led Burberry transformation to step down

 Kering's Gucci has been reinvented by Alessandro Michele over the past two years, with colourful, rococo designs that have fired up sales at a far faster rate than competitors.

-Finding a new designer can be a long process France's Christian Dior took around eight months before appointing a new creative head last year and new designers don't always spell commercial success.
+Finding a new designer can be a long process France's Christian Dior took around eight months before appointing a new creative head last year, while new hires do not always work out.

-France's Lanvin is on its third designer in two years after parting ways with its one-time star Alber Elbaz in 2015, while French luxury powerhouse LVMH recently denied a report that Celine designer Phoebe Philo was set to leave the label.
+France's Lanvin is on its third designer in two years after parting ways with one-time star Alber Elbaz in 2015.